Daoism-org/-devolution-contracts/README.md

 ## Testing

 In order to test the smart contracts, we need to make a local Optimism instance to run the tests on.
+Before following the instructions below, please ensure you have [docker installed and set up](https://docs.docker.com/engine/install/).
 It is recommended to use two terminals for the following in order to keep things readable.

 In your second terminal, run the following:
 ```sh